Matevito/debug-api/README.md

         SALT_FACTOR=\<the integer value of your choice>
         TOKEN_SECRET=\<a secret string>

-Also if you want to use the demofunctionalities of the app set-up the following values of the accounts you will use on the database with it's corresponding usernames or emails and its correspongind password on the db.
+    Also if you want to use the demofunctionalities of the app set-up the following values of the accounts you will use on the database with it's corresponding usernames or emails and its corresponding password on the db.

         ADMIN_SEC="\<username or email> \<password>"
         TEAML_SEC="\<username or email> \<password>"